MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/code-example-dynamic-search-ads.md

 This example uses the Campaign Management API to setup a Dynamic Search Ads (DSA) campaign.

 > [!NOTE]
-> You can no longer add new campaigns with the DynamicSearchAds campaign type.
-The campaign type is being updated from "DynamicSearchAds" to "Search" during May and June.
-You can still view and edit these campaigns before and after the campaign type update.
+> You can no longer add, update, or retrieve campaigns that only support dynamic search ads.
+The campaign type of your existing campaigns has been updated from "DynamicSearchAds" to "Search".
+The ad groups are now considered "dynamic" ad groups, but there are no structural changes i.e., they contain the same auto targets and dynamic search ads as before.

 [!INCLUDE[request-header](./includes/code-tips.md)]